handsfreejs/browsehandsfree.com/docs/reference/calibrating/README.md

 Handsfree.js comes with a calibration method, `handsfree.startCalibration()`, that updates `Handsfree.plugins.head.pointer.config.offset.x` and `.y` until the pointer is calibrated to the users head pose.
 Currently this only works for the face pointer.
 Here's what the calibration looks like:

+After calibration, a `handsfreeCalibrationEnded` event is emitted which you can listen to from other parts of the app (either with `handsfree.on('handsfreeCalibrationEnded')` or `window.addEventListener('handsfreeCalibrationEnded')`)

 ## Configuration

 ```js